bilgino/angularforddd/README.md

 **» Why CQRS in the frontend?**<br/>

-With traditional CRUD-based web applications conform to the REST architectural style and the single data model approach, we may fall into the situation where we have to stitch together several resources to build a rich view models .
+With traditional CRUD-based web applications conform to the REST architectural style and the single data model approach, we may fall into the situation where we have to stitch together several resources to build a rich view model.
-Even in the case of sophisticated Web APIs, it's likely that we will encounter these problems.
+Even in the case of RPC-like Web APIs, it's likely that we will encounter problems of this kind.
 Developers often implement the mapper pattern in UI controllers to elaborate view models.
 Which in the end leads to fat and unmanageable UI controllers:

 ![](src/assets/images/Up_Down_Flow.png)